vendia/blog/posts/2022-01-14-construct-vendia-univseral-application-using-domain-driven-design.md

 # Construct Vendia Universal Application using Domain Driven Design

-Vendia Share is a data platform that you can use to quickly build real-time data sharing applications, which we call Universal Applications (or "Unis" for short).
-You can build both internal and external applications on Vendia Share.
-Internal applications include applications that you need for enterprise data management - transactional, analytical, and master data.
-External applications include applications for data exchange across trust boundaries between partners or a consortium.
+Vendia Share is a platform that you can use to quickly build real-time data sharing applications, which we call Universal Applications (or "Unis" for short).

 Data models power Vendia Share.
 The schema-first approach makes it easy to deploy and operate a Uni.
 In fact, deploy and operate are almost indistinguishable steps after you have a ready-to-deploy schema.
 Vendia Share provides you with a GraphQL API that you can use to read and write data into Vendia Share and it also generates an immutable log of all transactions.
 Because a data model is a critical piece needed to create a Uni, designing the right data model for your application is an essential step to use Vendia Share.